elasekness/RNASeq_workshop/Day3.md

 	rld_cor <- cor(rld_matrix)
 	pheatmap(rld_cor, annotation = ColData)

-> The first command retrieves the matrix of log-transformed values from the rld object. <br>
+> The first command retrieves the matrix of log-transformed values from the `rld` object. <br>
 > The second command generates the pairwise correlations among samples. <br>
-> The third command uses the pheatmap() function from the pheatmap package to make a heatmap, adding annotations from our ColData table. <br>
+> The third command uses the `**pheatmap()**` function from the [pheatmap](https://www.rdocumentation.org/packages/pheatmap/versions/1.0.12/topics/pheatmap) package to make a heatmap, adding annotations from our `ColData` table. <br>

-The `PCAtools` package has additional functionality for exploring our data, inlucding making PCA plots.
+The [PCAtools](https://github.com/kevinblighe/PCAtools) package has additional functionality for exploring our data, inlucding making PCA plots.

 	rld_matrix <- assay(rld)
 	p <- pca(rld_matrix, metadata = ColData, removeVar = 0.1)
 	biplot(p, showLoadings = TRUE, labSize = 5, pointSize = 5, sizeLoadingsNames = 5, colby="Condition")

 > As before, we extract the matrix of log-transformed expression values.  <br>
-> We then perform our PCA analysis and plot the results, coloring by the treatments in our 'Condition' column of our 'ColData' table.
+> We then perform our PCA analysis and plot the results, coloring by the treatments in our `Condition` column of our `ColData` dataframe/table.
-> Now, we show the variation among samples as well as the impact of the most influential genes on the first two principle components with the `showLoadings=TRUE` option. <br>
+> Now, we show the variation among samples as well as the impact of the most influential genes on the first two principle components with the **`showLoadings=TRUE`** option. <br>
 > Genes grouped together are positively correlated with each other while negatively correlated genes are displayed to the opposites sides of the plot's origin. <br>
 > The distance between the variable and the origin is positively correlated with its magnitude or representation in the data. <br>
 > This helps use to see which genes are contributing most to the variation. <br>

-A screeplot shows us the importance of each principle component in explaining the variation within our data.
+A `screeplot` shows us the importance of each principle component in explaining the variation within our data.

 	screeplot(p)